lightstands/stands-web/README.md

-# LightStands Web
+# LightStands for Web

-LightStands Server Software, LightStands Web, LightStands JS are still in progress, check out here later.
+Note: LightStands Server Software, LightStands for Web are still in early progress.

+LightStands for Web is application for you to read your RSS on your browser, and works like an application.

+Goals:
+- Progressive downloading.
+- Accessbility for all.
+- Feels like a native application.

+## Serving

+- Nightly (tracking master branch): https://web-nightly.lightstands.xyz
+- Stable: Coming soon

 ## Looking for API libraries?